 Kross, Lieberman & Stone considers check collection a natural and integrated part of the collection process.
 We deal often with return items and take these items very seriously.
-Our letter alone, sent certified and explaining to the debtor the possible consequences involved when writing a bad, often in and of itself can get payment.
+Our letter alone, sent certified and explaining to the debtor the possible consequences involved when writing a bad check, often in and of itself can get payment.
 We attempt to effect immediate recovery of the complete balance of the check plus service charges.
 We are able to do this by offering the debtor other means for which they can pay including credit card payment.
 We also follow through with our policy of attempting immediate contact verbally on every account.
 This includes the Bad Check placements.
 If we are waiting for a certified letter to be delivered with a return receipt, then you are waiting for your money.

 This service is included in your regular rate and depending on the balance (smaller balance claims do require higher rates not exceeding 40% of the total recovery).
 The net result is that you receive higher collection recoveries and in the end more money.